cobbler/cobbler/docs/cobbler-conf.rst

 manage_tftpd
 ==============
-Set to 1 to enable Cobbler's TFTP management features. the choice of TFTP mangement engine is in ``/etc/cobbler/modules.conf``
+Set to 1 to enable Cobbler's TFTP management features. the choice of TFTP management engine is in ``/etc/cobbler/modules.conf``

 default: ``1``